colebrookson/marine-pop-ecol/assignments/guest-quiz.md

 ### At the end of the term you will write a reflection on (15 points):
 - What you learned from the entire speaker series (5 points)
 - Three vital pieces of information were given to you to suceed as ecologists (6 points)
-- How some (if any) information from the lectures you were able to use during the course (4 points)
+- What information from the lectures you were able to use during the course (4 points)